 Distribution:

 NOTE: If you receive a "sign in" message, click cancel to continue.
-Confirmed observations of Curly-leaf pondweed submitted to the NYS Invasive Species Database.
+Confirmed observations of Curly pondweed submitted to the NYS Invasive Species Database.
 For more information, visit iMapInvasives

 Habitat: